pprolancer/internal-ecom/README.md

 # Student gift store

-The idea behind this store is to provide a way for parents to buy gifts for students at a private bourding school.
+The idea behind this store is to provide a way for parents to buy gifts for students at a private boarding school.
 What makes this different from a normal store?
 * No shipping
 * No revies on products